justkorix/lightspeed-backbin-discount/README.md

 Automatically applies clearance pricing to comic books that are older than 14 days based on date tags.

+**Compatible with Lightspeed X-Series (Retail POS)**

 ## How It Works

 1. **Tagging**: When you import new comics, tag them with `new release-YYYY-MM-DD` (e.g., `new release-2025-10-15`)
 2. **Automation**: Every Sunday at 2 AM, GitHub Actions runs this script
-3. **Processing**: The script finds all comics tagged with dates older than 14 days
+3. **Processing**: The script finds all comics tagged with dates older than 14 days (only affects products with tags)
-4. **Pricing**: Adds a "Comics Clearance - 20% Off" price to those items
+4. **Pricing**: Adds items to a "Comics Clearance - 20% Off" price book with discounted prices
-5. **Staff Action**: Your staff can manually select the clearance price at the POS
+5. **Staff Action**: Your staff can manually select the clearance price book at the POS

 ## Setup Instructions

 ### 1. Set Up in Lightspeed (One-Time)

 Nothing to do!
-The script automatically creates the "Comics Clearance - 20% Off" price level if it doesn't exist.
+The script automatically creates the "Comics Clearance - 20% Off" price book if it doesn't exist.

 ### 2. Set Up GitHub Repository